-One of the world's worst traffic jams is about to happen.
-Here's why
+Why a French culture war you've never heard of causes huge traffic problems

 Until it did, the public outrage over the prospect that rigid vaccination plans might jeopardize people's summer getaways was enough to unite one of France's biggest divides: "juilletistes" -- those who holiday in July -- and "aoûtiens" -- those who prefer August.

-To appease these fervent holidaymakers, authorities have agreed to waive a rule that insists second vaccinations must be received in the same place as the first.
+To appease these fervent holidaymakers, authorities have agreed to waive guidelines that insisted second vaccinations must generally be received in the same place as the first.
 Now people can choose the locations, including popular vacation destinations.

 The monthly preference of French sunseekers may seem a mere curiosity to the rest of the world, but for those who live there, it's a serious matter -- and one that annually grinds the entire nation to a standstill.